 - Drywood termites love to chow down in walls, floors, and ceilings.
 If you see evidence of sagging in any of these, or if it looks like water damage has occurred but there isn’t as much accompanying moisture, those are signs of their presence.

-If you think you might have unwanted guests, or you’ve got questions, feel free to contact us today!
+If you think you might have unwanted guests, or you’ve got questions about pesky termites, feel free to contact us today!
+We proudly provide termite inspection and treatment services for folks throughout Southern California!